wandyezj/wandyezj.github.io/docs/_posts/2023-06-11-restuarant-optimization.md

 - Provide a silverware station for customers to retrieve any silverware they need.
     - Minimizes asking for silverware.
     - Requires refilling the station
-    - Silverware should be sorted in the kitchen to avoid clashing metal song.
+    - Silverware should be sorted in the kitchen to avoid clashing metal sounds near customers.

 ## Bathrooms

-- Clearly mark where the bathroom is so it's location is obvious.
-Use large lettering or symbols to mark the bathroom.
+- Clearly mark the bathroom location.
+Use large lettering or common symbols to mark the bathroom.
-    - Reduce the time staff spend asking where the bathroom is.
+    - Reduce the time staff spend explaining where the bathroom is.
 - Consider if a bathroom really needs a lock with an external key.
     - External keys cause friction as customers ask for keys or codes.
 Generally, an internal latch on the door is sufficient.
-        - If an external key is required make where to get they key obvious so staff do not need to be asked.
+        - If an external key is required clearly signal the keys location so staff do not need to be asked.
     - Make sure the bathroom has an easy way to tell if it's occupied.
 This lets customers know if they should wait or ask the staff for help opening the door.
-- Hooks on the door for customers to hang their coat.
+- Have hooks on the inside door for customers to hang their coat.
-- Clean bathroom scent.
+- Clean smell.
     - Ensure there is adequate ventilation.
         - Improves safety for staff when using chemicals to clean the bathroom.
         - Improves the smell of the bathroom between uses.
     - Be cautious with scents in the bathroom
-        - Some people can be allergic to certain scents.
+        - Some people are allergic to certain scents.
+[Fragrance Oil](https://en.wikipedia.org/wiki/Fragrance_oil)
-        - Not everyone finds strong scents like [Fragrance Oil](https://en.wikipedia.org/wiki/Fragrance_oil) appealing.
+        - Not everyone finds strong scents appealing.
 - Skip gendered bathrooms when there are individual stalls.
 This reduces customers wait time.
 - Separate employee only bathroom.
-This reduces time your staff need to wait to use the bathroom, and make the experience nicer to staff.
+This reduces time your staff need to wait to use the bathroom, and makes the experience nicer to staff.
 Reserving a bathroom for staff takes one away from customers.
-When staff use a the same customer bathroom it helps them better empathize with the customer experience.
+When staff use the same bathroom as customers it helps them better empathize with the customer experience.
 - Consider providing feminine hygiene products in the bathroom - your customers will appreciate it since it shows attention to detail.
     - Your employees may also appreciate this detail.
-- Consider providing baby changing stalls in all restrooms.
+- Providing baby changing stalls in all restrooms.
     - Do not only confine baby changing stalls exclusively to a single gendered restroom.
+- Decorate the bathroom
+    - Make using the bathroom a relaxing experience.

 ## Wifi